 Only two players, Denis Law and Kenny Dalglish with 30 each, have scored more goals for the full Scotland international team than Hughie Gallacher’s 24.
-Gallacher has the most prolific international strike rate of any Scot averaging 1.2 goals per game with 24 goals coming from only 20 caps.
+Gallacher is more prolific averaging 1.2 goals per game with 24 goals coming from only 20 caps.
 Law took 55 games for his 30 goals (0.55 goals per game), Dalglish took 102 games for his 30 (0.29 goals per game) and Lawrie Reilly had 38 games returning 22 goals (0.58).